-The following Tax guidance note Produced in partnership with Anne Fairpo of Temple Tax Chambers provides comprehensive and up to date legal information covering:
+The following Tax practice note Produced in partnership with Anne Fairpo of Temple Tax Chambers provides comprehensive and up to date legal information covering:

 Brexit: As of exit day (31 January 2020) the UK is no longer an EU Member State.
 However, in accordance with the Withdrawal Agreement, the UK has entered an implementation period, during which it continues to be subject to EU law.
 This includes interpreting legislation relating to the EU as though the EU still included the UK and has an impact on this Practice Note.
 For further guidance, see Practice Note: Brexit—UK tax consequences.

-The corporate intangibles tax rules contain a number of provisions for relief from tax on the transfer of a business or trade.
+The corporate intangibles tax rules contain a number of provisions for relief from tax on the transfer of a business or trade These reliefs are explained in this Practice Note.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.